 Rhubarb's bright pink and red color also makes it a visually appealing ingredient, adding a pop of color to baked goods.
 Its firm and juicy texture holds up well in pies, crisps, crumbles, and tarts such as this, providing a satisfying bite in every mouthful.

-This rhubarb tart comes together quickly thanks to David Leite's excellent shortcrust pastry Pâte Sucrée recipe, which is an adaptation of a recipe from Joanne Chang of Flour Bakery in Boston.
-It's easy to mix up and handles well.
+This rhubarb tart comes together quickly thanks to this simple pâte sucrée.
+The sweet tart dough provides a rich and sturdy base.
+It's a David Leite adaptation of a recipe from Joanne Chang of Flour Bakery in Boston.
+It's very easy to mix, handles well, and doesn't require any pie weights!

 While testing this recipe, I discovered the marvel of making frangipane in the food processor.
 You simply process all the frangipane ingredients at once to make a thick almond cream that pairs wonderfully with all types of fruit.
-I added a generous amount of lemon zest to the frangipane filling to give it extra zip and lighten its richness.

-The buttery and crumbly shortcrust pastry provides a rich and slightly sweet base for the tart.
-The frangipane filling is creamy, nutty, and sweet, with a chewy bite once baked.
 The fresh rhubarb slices on top add a subtle tang that contrasts beautifully with the sweetness of the almond cream.

 Find all of my tart recipes here.